This guide walks you through setting up webhook subscriptions to receive real-time event notifications.Documentation Index

 Failed Deliveries

-For failed deliveries, you can:
+For failed deliveries, you can:- View the error message

 - See retry attempts